 The Lebanese-American photographer was honored with several awards, including the Guggenheim Fellowship in 2018, the Mellon Foundation artist-in-residency grant at the Gund Gallery of Kenyon College in 2017, and the Legacy Award at the Griffin Museum of Photography in 2011.

 In 2007, 2011, and 2021, she received the Massachusetts Cultural Council artist fellowships.
 And also in 2008 when she was a finalist for the Foster Award at the Institute of Contemporary Art in Boston.

-Rania Matar has also been listed on the Top 100 Distinguished Women Photographers, in Women in Photography International (2008), Middle East Award Prize, Al Thani Photography Competition, and First Place on Women In Photography International in 2007.
+Rania Matar has also been listed on the Top 100 Distinguished Women Photographers, in Women in Photography International (2008), the Middle East Award Prize, Al Thani Photography Competition, and First Place in Women In Photography International in 2007.